On little sleep, Israel's Peres persevered in peace, politics

 Peres was in equal measure a hawk and a dove.

-Groomed for leadership by Israel's founding father David Ben-Gurion, Peres already was building the country's defences before its creation in 1948.
+Groomed for leadership by Israel's founding father David Ben-Gurion, Peres already was building the country's defenses before its creation in 1948.

 He helped turn Israel in its early years into a nuclear power by procuring the secret Dimona reactor from France.
 As foreign minister in 1993, he and Prime Minister Yitzhak Rabin sealed the Oslo accords, a groundbreaking 1993 interim peace deal with the Palestinians.